 We had long consultations with Winegrower Ann Sperling.
 Her passion and vision matched ours, so a deal was struck: We would buy the land if Ann would become our full-time winemaker.
 She agreed.
 We’ve never looked back.

 Our first 74 acres were purchased on the winter solstice of 2005.
 Thirty-six acres were already planted with Cabernet Sauvignon, Cabernet Franc and Merlot vines.
 No chemical pesticides or synthetic fertilizers had ever been used on the property, giving us a head start on certification.
-Our Vineyard Manager Scott Jones came with the property — a very positive inheritance.

 Now a 150-Acre Property with 63 Acres Under Vines